JakieTang/learngit/readme.txt

 add modify2
 test git stage
 git track changes of list
-git branch is very fast and simple not fastforward merge
+git branch is a very fast and simple not fastforward merge